- Clinical science

 Chemotherapy regimens are comprised of induction, followed by consolidation, and finally maintenance therapy.
 The choice of chemotherapeutic agents is based on the cytogenetics of the leukemic cells.

 Induction therapy (goal: massive reduction of tumor cell count)

 - Duration: 4–6 weeks

-- Effective, but can cause severe side effects
+- High-dose chemotherapy regimens are effective but usually cause severe side effects.

 - Only indicated in case of relapse or failure of primary induction therapy